ShaunakSen/learn_angular/project2/readme.txt

   eg: <tr ng-repeat="friend in friends | limitTo: rowLimit | orderBy: 'name' : true">
   OR
       <tr ng-repeat="friend in friends | limitTo: rowLimit | orderBy: '-name' ">

+  For searching in angular..
+Search across all properties is easy Search across single property is also easy
+  We want to search across say 2 properties.
+Then we need to write custom function